iromanovsky/irom.info/_posts/2023-11-20-resume-as-code.md

 </div>

-LinkedIn's 'Easy Apply' feature improves job applications by allowing candidates to submit their profiles directly to recruiters, skipping the need to fill additional forms and attaching resumes as separate files.
-Many respects to those employers who use this feature.
-It is a way to stand out and get the best from the competitive candidate-driven market.
+LinkedIn's 'Easy Apply' feature streamlines job applications, enabling candidates to submit their profiles directly to recruiters.
+This bypasses the need for filling out additional forms or attaching separate resume files.
+Kudos to the employers who embrace this feature, as it helps them stand out in the competitive candidate-driven market.

-However, the currently employer-driven market often dictates different requirements, including the need for a detailed resume in a printable document format.
-This poses a challenge as LinkedIn's current functionality limits exporting profiles to PDFs without significant data loss and with little control over the layout.
+However, the current employer-driven market often has different requirements, including the need for a detailed resume in a printable document format.
+This presents a challenge since LinkedIn's existing functionality restricts the export of profiles to PDFs with significant data loss and limited control over layout.

-This post explores how to leverage LinkedIn as your primary data source to create adaptable, visually appealing resumes in PDF or web page formats using the DRY (Don't Repeat Yourself) principle.
+This post explores how you can use LinkedIn as your primary data source to craft adaptable resumes in both PDF and web page formats, leveraging open standards and automation for greater efficiency.

 <!--more-->